edwardliu048/Edward-Liu/Projects.md

 ##  Fall 2018

 ### [Coming soon] Modernized iMac G4 17"
-The process of restoring and fully upgrading the iconic sunflower iMac to modern specification will be documented here.
+The process of restoring and fully upgrading the iconic sunflower iMac to modern specification will be documented [here].

 Should be a fun project!